gis-ops/tutorials/qgis/QGIS_Tasks.md

 ### 3.2 Wrap up: user feedback and running the task

 Lastly, we want to update the progress bar while the tiles are downloading.
-Remember that we can't directly access the widget we created earlier in `gui/tile_elevation_dlg.py`, but luckily, `QgsTask` comes with a set of signals we can use to communicate with the user while the background task is running. `progressChanged` is the most important one here: we can emit it by calling `self.setProgress(int)`, where `int` is an integer between 0 - 100, indicating the tasks progress in percent.
+Remember that we can't directly access the widget we created earlier in `gui/tile_elevation_dlg.py` from within a running `QgsTask`, but luckily, `QgsTask` comes with a set of signals we can use to communicate with the user while the background task is running. `progressChanged` is the most important one here: we can emit it by calling `self.setProgress(int)`, where `int` is an integer between 0 - 100, indicating the tasks progress in percent.
 We connect to the signal in `gui/tile_elevation_dlg.py` right after initializing the task, and to the `taskCompleted` signal to clear the message bar again after the task has run:

 ```python
 def download_tiles(self) -> None: